 Students who were withdrawn from fieldwork may be reassigned to another fieldwork placement in order to progress in the program.
-The University Academic Fieldwork Coordinator will make the best effort to reassign the student in a timely manner.
-However, there is no guarantee of location, practice area, or start date of the reassigned fieldwork.
+The University Academic Fieldwork

+Coordinator will make the best effort to reassign the student in a timely manner.
+However, there is no guarantee of location, practice area, or start date of the reassigned fieldwork since reassignment is based on fieldwork site availability.